tdounias/Reed_Senior_Thesis/README.md

 has.
 This thesis aims at following this series of studies by examining Colorado voter registration files for recent elections (2010-2016).
 These files consist of a registration file with voter information and a history file with voter participation data in Colorado elections, and provide all information necessary for a comprehensive study of turnout.
+I obtained the data for my thesis with the help of [Judd Choate](https://www.sos.state.co.us/), Director of Elections of the State of Colorado, and [Andrew Menger](www.andrewmenger.com), Postdoctoral Fellow at the Weidenbaum Center on the Economy, Government, and Public Policy at Washington University.

 By describing, fitting, and interpreting multilevel general additive regression models of voter turnout based on these data, I show that there is a small positive effect of mail voting on turnout in national elections at the county level.
 This thesis also contributes